Axe & Answered may receive some form of compensation from the links on this page, at no extra charge to you. Learn more.

 The first thing you’ll notice about the Truper 8-pound splitting maul is its quality head and blade.
 The head weighs 8 pounds and is constructed from forged and heat treated steel.
 This provides immense dependability and impressive durability which you can feel upon steel hitting wood at the bottom of your swing.
 The axe head is also designed in such a way that its easily removed from logs that you didn’t split completely with a first strike.

 Moving on from the head to the 36-inch fiberglass handle, you’ll notice it’s considerably lighter than the 12-pound version’s steel handle.
-Having a fill-sized 36-inch handle increases the force delivered in every strike as compared to axes with shorter handles.
 Additionally, the soft surface of fiberglass makes it comfortable to handle, such that it is hard to miss a strike with this tool.

 The fiberglass handle is very comfortable, but there is also a black rubber polymer at the point where the head joins the fiberglass handle.
 This sleeve serves to protect the handle from the force of the strikes, thus making is much less likely to splinter or break.
 It also seems to absorb some of the shock of the impact which is nice on your hands if you a lot work ahead of you.